Tr3m/Digital-Audio-Effects/README.md

 # Overview
-This repository is a collection of digital real-time audio effect algorithms implemented in C++.
+This repository is a collection of real-time audio effect algorithms implemented in C++.
 Each effect class is also demonstrated as an audio plug-in (Built using the JUCE Framework).

 ### Effects Implemented
 The effects implemented are the following: